Things I Wish I Knew Before My Wedding

 You deserve to look the best at your wedding, but that doesn’t mean you need to go on a crash diet to achieve a look that won’t reflect who you are.

-There is no need to torture yourself in the months leading up to your wedding – just make healthy choices and enjoy your favorite foods in moderation.
+There is no need to torture yourself in the months before your wedding—just make healthy choices and enjoy your favorite foods in moderation.

-Plus, if you’re feeling stressed or deprived, it’s only going to show in your photos!
+Plus, if you’re feeling stressed or deprived, it will only show in your photos!
 Years later, you won’t recognize the person you were when you looked so gaunt in your wedding pictures.

 Wedding planning is hard enough without adding unnecessary stress to the mix!